PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-08 11:27:58
+Last updated: 2024-04-08 11:28:32
-Random Quote: I have been a voice with no body.
-A body, but not human.
-And now, a memory made real.
-Who knows what I might be next? - Vision
+Random Quote: I never wanted the throne, I only ever wanted to be your equal. - Thor